Buryad Unen: History of the newspaper

-From 1931–1938, the newspaper Buryad-Mongolian Unen was printed in Latin alphabet.
+From 1931 to 1938, the newspaper Buryad-Mongolian Unen was printed in Latin alphabet.
 For the first time, the Latin alphabet clearly showed the Buryat dialectal differences, but the Buryat language, written in Latin, still continued to maintain its Mongolian basis of the language: vocabulary, grammatical rules, style, etc.

-In 1939, Buriiad-Mongol ynen began to be printed in Cyrillic.
+In 1939, Buriiad-Mongol Unen began to be printed in Cyrillic.
 The basis of the new literary language took the spoken form in which the newspaper was printed in the subsequent period.
 In 1958, the Buryat-Mongolian ASSR was renamed the Buryat Autonomous Soviet Socialist Republic, in connection with which the newspaper Buryad-Mongoloy Unen was renamed Buryad Unen.

 Starting in 2013, the company began uploading various news segments to its YouTube channel.

-In 2015, the newspaper's parent company, the Buryat Yenen Information Agency, registered the company with the Federal Service for Supervision of Communications, Information Technology and Mass Media.
+In 2015, the newspaper's parent company, the Buryat Ynen Information Agency, registered the company with the Federal Service for Supervision of Communications, Information Technology and Mass Media.